Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

-The first \ac{HPOD} mode, the real and imaginary parts of which are shown in figure~\ref{fig:HPOD_Modes}a and~\ref{fig:HPOD_Modes}b, respectively, is qualitatively similar in structure to the first two \ac{POD} modes, shown in figure~\ref{fig:POD_Modes}a and~\ref{fig:POD_Modes}b, respectively.
-The streamwise components of the first \ac{HPOD} mode, shown in figures~\ref{fig:HPOD_Modes}a(i) and~\ref{fig:HPOD_Modes}b(i) for the real and imaginary parts, respectively, consist of alternating positive and negative regions in the streamwise direction and is antisymmetric about the streamwise axis.
-The transverse components, shown in figures~\ref{fig:HPOD_Modes}a(ii) and~\ref{fig:HPOD_Modes}b(ii) for the real and imaginary parts, respectively, consist of symmetric regions of alternating sign.
-This structure is very similar to that of the first two \ac{POD} modes, with the exception of the ends of the measurement domain.
-This difference is due to the filtering of the Hilbert transform, which places more emphasis on the components of the structure which propagate in the streamwise direction.
-The effect of this filtering is seen most clearly comparing figures~\ref{fig:HPOD_Modes}b(i) and~\ref{fig:POD_Modes}b(i) around $x/D=5$.
-The second \ac{HPOD} mode features the same V-shaped structure in the streamwise components, the real and imaginary parts of which are shown in figures~\ref{fig:HPOD_Modes}c(i) and~\ref{fig:HPOD_Modes}d(i), respectively, present in the fourth and fifth \ac{POD} modes, shown in figures~\ref{fig:POD_Modes}d(i) and~\ref{fig:POD_Modes}e(i), respectively.
-The transverse components of the real and imaginary parts of the second \ac{HPOD} mode are antisymmetric with regions of alternating sign in the streamwise direction, as shown in figures~\ref{fig:HPOD_Modes}c(ii) and~\ref{fig:HPOD_Modes}d(ii), respectively.
-While similar to transverse components of the fourth and fifth \ac{POD} modes, shown in figures~\ref{fig:POD_Modes}d(ii) and~\ref{fig:POD_Modes}e(ii), respectively, the \ac{HPOD} modes are significantly more symmetrical/anti-symmetrical than the \ac{POD} modes, due to the filtering effect of the Hilbert transform.
+The streamwise component of the second \ac{HPOD} mode, the real and imaginary parts of which are shown in figures~\ref{fig:HPOD_Modes}c(i) and~\ref{fig:HPOD_Modes}d(i), respectively, features the same V-shaped structure present in the fourth and fifth \ac{POD} modes, shown in figures~\ref{fig:POD_Modes}d(i) and~\ref{fig:POD_Modes}e(i), respectively.
+The transverse components of the real and imaginary parts of the second \ac{HPOD} mode are antisymmetric with regions of alternating sign along the streamwise direction, as shown in figures~\ref{fig:HPOD_Modes}c(ii) and~\ref{fig:HPOD_Modes}d(ii), respectively.
+While similar to the transverse components of the fourth and fifth \ac{POD} modes, shown in figures~\ref{fig:POD_Modes}d(ii) and~\ref{fig:POD_Modes}e(ii), respectively, the \ac{HPOD} modes are significantly more symmetric and antisymmetric across the centreline than the \ac{POD} modes, due to the accentuation of propagating structures in the \ac{HPOD} modes.